larsrh/bobkonf2017/README.md

 Tutorial at BOB Konferenz 2017 [![Build Status](https://travis-ci.org/larsrh/bobkonf2017.svg?branch=master)](https://travis-ci.org/larsrh/bobkonf2017)

+## Overview

+The main working file for the workshop is `Main.hs` in the root of the repository.
+The aim is ``blackbox testing'':
+Tests should be written for an unknown implementation of a specification.
+The specification is given in `Main.hs`; the implementation resides in the `src` folder.
+It is recommended to _not_ look at the source code.

 ## Installation instructions

 The easiest way to get started is to [install Stack](https://docs.haskellstack.org/en/stable/install_and_upgrade/).